ErinaKhan/chess/README.md

 This chess engine was originally created as a console application in **python** however has now been transferred to use the **pygame** framework.
 This engines intended use now is to be a pygame application however the **original console application** can still be accessed if the user chooses.

+## prerequisites

+To be able to run this project you may need to install two libraries onto your pc if you don't have these already.
+These being the pygame module and the keyboard module.
+\
+\
+To install, navigate to your termal in your chosen IDE and type the following:
+###
+`pip3 install pygame`
+###
+then...
+###
+`pip3 install keyboard`
+###
+This should now run successfully.
+If it doesnt restart your IDE and try again.
 ## How to access console version?
 To access the console application: